Cloudy, cool evening on the way

 Thursday will be warmer & windy.
 Expect the clouds to clear during the day and afternoon temperatures will warm into the mid to low 80s.
 Expect gusty winds out of the Southwest in the 15-20mph range.

-Thursday night there is an isolated, 20% chance for showers.
+Thursday evening there is a scattered, 40% chance for showers.
 Expect overnight lows in the upper 50s.

 Friday is sunny and mild, with afternoon temperatures topping out in the mid to upper 70s.
 Winds will be out of the North around 10mph.